ipfs/notes/OPEN_PROBLEMS/HUMAN_READABLE_NAMING.md

 ## Short Description
 > In one sentence or paragraph.

+Memorizing Content Addresses is hard, No one should have to do that.
+We need a solution that can provide Human Readable Names to users without making them to rely on either/or a central provider, an unauthenticated host, on unauthenticated data and without leaking their intent to access some piece of content that is referenced by that name.

 ## Long Description

-Memorizing Content Addresses is hard, No one should have to do that.
-We need a solution that can provide Human Readable Names to users without making them to rely on a central provider, an unauthenticated host, on unauthenticated data or without leaking their intent to access some piece of content that is referenced by that name.
+TODO
+- Include Zooko's triangle

 ## State of the Art